jakobwoodard/WPFWeatherApp/README.md

 To try this out all you would need is a free API key from WeatherAPI.com in your environment variables wherever you are running this program from and everything should work nice.

+Below are some of what the App looks like as of now (you can find these in the "images" folder as well") *Home Screen*
 ![Alt text](/images/Home.png?raw=true "Optional Title")